influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Update Tokens UI

-To enhance security, the Tokens UI will only display an InfluxDB Cloud token when it's first created.
+To enhance security, the Tokens UI will only display an InfluxDB Cloud token when it's [first created](https://docs.influxdata.com/influxdb/cloud/security/tokens/create-token/).
 If you return to the Token page later, you won't be able to view or copy the token.
+To learn more about token access restrictions, see [Create an API token](https://docs.influxdata.com/influxdb/cloud/security/tokens/create-token/)

 ### Multi-account support